Mindfulness-Based Stress Reduction

 Sorrentino discovered mindfulness several years ago after her significant other suffered a heart attack.
 The practice was included in a book about ways to lower your risk for heart disease.
-Realizing the power of mindfulness practice, she signed up for a class, attended a retreat with its founder Jon Kabat-Zinn, Ph.D., and has been practicing for five years.
+Realizing the power of mindfulness practice, she signed up for a class, attended a retreat with its founder Jon Kabat-Zinn, Ph.D., and has been practicing for more than 15 years.
 "Now my intention is to be present for every moment in my life," she says.

 Continuing education information